 The passenger was Cowboys practice squad linebacker Jerry Brown.

 Reports are that Brent and Brown, friends and college teammates at Illinois, were out at a club until the wee hours of Friday night/Saturday morning.
 Brent lost control of the vehicle and it flipped multiple times, resulting in Brown’s death.

-“Officers at the scene believed alcohol was a contributing factor in the crash; therefore, Price-Brent was asked to perform field sobriety tests,” a statement from the Irving Police Department said.
+“Officers at the scene believed alcohol was a contributing factor in the crash; therefore, Price-Brent was asked to perform field sobriety tests, apparently he had been in one of the alcohol treatment centers before” a statement from the Irving Police Department said.
 “Based on the results of the tests, along with the officer’s observations and conversations with Price-Brent, he was arrested for driving while intoxicated.
 He was transported to an area hospital for a mandatory blood draw.
 Once it was learned that the passenger of his vehicle had died as a result of the crash, Price-Brent was booked into the Irving City Jail on one count of Intoxication Manslaughter.”

 Cowboys owner Jerry Jones released a statement expressing sadness at Brown’s death.

 “We are deeply saddened by the news of this accident and the passing of Jerry Brown,” Jones said.
 “Our hearts and prayers and deepest sympathies are with the members of Jerry’s family and all of those who knew him and loved him.”

 We here at WhoDeyFans.com send our deepest condolences to the Brown family.

 From a football perspective, today’s events come right on the heels of last week’s Javon Belcher murder-suicide, bringing more negative press and tragedy to the league.
 It can’t be seen as good news for a league that continues to struggle with image problems in recent years.